ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Verifiable Data Structure:

 : a data structure which supports one or more proof types, such as "inclusion proofs" or "consistency proofs", for Signed Statements as they are Registered to a Transparency Service.
-SCITT supports multiple Verifiable Data Structures and Receipt formats as defined in {{-COMETRE}}, accommodating different Transparency Service implementations.
+SCITT supports multiple Verifiable Data Structures and Receipt formats as defined in {{-RECEIPTS}}, accommodating different Transparency Service implementations.
 {: #mybody}

 # Definition of Transparency

 In this document, the definition of transparency is intended to build over abstract notions of Append-only Logs and Receipts.
 Existing transparency systems such as Certificate Transparency are instances of this definition.
-SCITT supports multiple Verifiable Data Structures, as defined in {{-COMETRE}}.
+SCITT supports multiple Verifiable Data Structures, as defined in {{-RECEIPTS}}.

 A Signed Statement is an identifiable and non-repudiable Statement made by an Issuer.
 The Issuer selects additional metadata and attaches a proof of endorsement (in most cases, a signature) using the identity key of the Issuer that binds the Statement and its metadata.